 Using Public Transportation to Get to Oktoberfest on a Budget

-Munich’s public transit is the most affordable transport option in Munich.
-The rapid rail system, tramways, and buses remain running frequently and on time during Oktoberfest.
-The only difference is they tend to become more crowded during Oktoberfest time.
-Yet space always seems to be available.
 But if hitting the rails in Munich, there are some money-saving tips to be aware of regarding what type of ticket is best to buy.

 Munich’s public transport system works on the honor system.
-You buy a ticket, get on and validate the ticket.
+You buy a ticket, get on, and validate the ticket.
 Ticket-checkers do come by to ensure you’re not stealing a free ride, but it’s not a frequent practice.
 Still, we wouldn’t recommend risking a hefty fine if you were to get caught on Munich’s public transport without a ticket.

-Single tickets for one zone within Munich are priced at €3.50 in 2022.
-So that would be €7 to get to Oktoberfest and back.
-And if that’s all you’re doing, single tickets could make sense.
-But most visitors during Munich’s Oktoberfest also make side trips into Munich city center, the English Garden, a bierhall, or elsewhere throughout this awesome city.
-All those single trips could easily add up to €15-€20+ per person per day, to potentially cost a couple nearly €100 during a 3-day trip to Munich.
+But most visitors during Munich’s Oktoberfest make side trips to Munich’s city center, the English Garden, a bierhall, or elsewhere throughout this awesome city.
+All those single trips could easily add up to €15-€20+ per person per day, potentially costing a couple nearly €100 during a 3-day trip to Munich.

 Instead, visitors can purchase discounted all-day passes, group passes (covering up to 5 people), and multi-day tourist cards that are good for all of Munich’s public transportation systems (U-Bahn, S-Bahn, trams, and busses) in addition to discounts on area attractions.